davesteele/pihut-xmas-asyncio/README.md

 The twinkling works by using Pulse Width Modulation ([PWM](https://en.m.wikipedia.org/wiki/Pulse-width_modulation)) to randomly vary the brightness of the 'on' LEDs.

 This version of xmas.py requires more CPU power than the original (~40% of one core on a Pi 3B, for the single-threaded code).
-The non-twinkling version, *xmas-orig.py*, uses less than 1%.
+The non-twinkling version, *xmas-orig.py*, uses less than 1% (Better for the Zero).